sravan27/agus-benchmark/docs/final_learning_track_submission.md

 - **Llama 3.1 8B** `belief_trajectory_quality`: `0.5434`
 - **Mistral NeMo 12B** `belief_trajectory_quality`: `0.5828`

-That means the strongest frozen-task model in the current local set is **not** the strongest model on adaptive trajectory quality.
+That is the main point.
+In the current broader AGUS evidence, the strongest frozen-task model is **not** the strongest model on adaptive trajectory quality.

 Mistral makes the result more credible, not less.
-It acts as a third anchor.
-Mistral is weak on static accuracy, but it is not simply weak everywhere.
-It is stronger than its static score would suggest on dynamic behavior, and it has the lowest contradiction blindness of the three current local models:
+It is weak on static accuracy, but not weak everywhere.
+It performs better on dynamic measures than its static score alone would suggest, and it has the lowest contradiction blindness of the three current local models:

 - **Mistral NeMo 12B** `contradiction_blindness_rate`: `0.56`
 - **Qwen 2.5 7B** `contradiction_blindness_rate`: `0.64`
 - **Llama 3.1 8B** `contradiction_blindness_rate`: `0.66`

-The most important robustness result is that the main Llama-versus-Qwen split did **not** disappear on a fresh slice.
+The strongest robustness result is that the Llama-versus-Qwen split did **not** disappear on fresh deterministic slices.

 On the first deterministic replication slice: